 There are a number of important caveats with our findings that should be considered.
 First of all, these findings and conclusions should not be generalised to species other than Pipistrellus sp.
 Although Pipistrellus bats are by far the commonest species in both our wider study area as well as in the specific habitats we studied (Middleton 2006), it is likely that the collection of sufficient data to draw species-specific conclusions would require targeted surveys.
 The need to collect data at a wide range of sites rather than in specific habitats (where less widespread species may be more abundant) prevented us from doing this here.
 However, larger turbines in wind farms are known to have different effects on different species (Cryan & Barclay 2009) and we therefore consider this to be a research priority for SWTs (Tatchley et al. submitted).
 Secondly, the limited number of sites with more than two turbines in our sample means that we cannot exclude the possibility that a larger number of turbines would cause cumulative effects; indeed modelling studies in birds (Schaub 2012) show that this may well be the case.
 Finally, the combination of recording bat activity over a relatively large scale (up to 500m from SWTs) along transects, and a distance-based approach to turbine effects, required that we analysed our data in distance bands.
 Our choice of relatively 'coarse' 100m distance bands may mean that we have missed more subtle cumulative effects of SWTs.
 However, our previous study had already established adverse effects on activity seem to approach zero over 25 m (Minderman et al. 2012).
 Moreover, accurately allocating bat passes to even more narrow distance bands is likely to introduce false precision.
 Thus, in our view data on behavioural responses to turbines on a finer scale would require alternative survey methods, e.g. flight path tracking (Holderied & Helversen 2003).

 In conclusion, based on the data presented here it is unlikely that SWTs in the range of 6-25m hub height have adverse effects on bat activity on a landscape (>100 m) scale, or that such effects are cumulative (when considering 2-4 installed turbines).
 The SWT sector is expanding rapidly both in the UK and worldwide, and as a result planners and decision makers are increasingly faced with having to advise or decide on planned developments of multiple SWTs in clusters.
-To date, there was no data to inform such decisions, and the findings presented here are therefore vital and timely.
+To date, there were no data to inform such decisions, and the findings presented here are therefore vital and timely.
 While we reiterate our suggestion that individual SWTs should be sited away (>25m) from potentially valuable bat habitat (Minderman et al. 2012), we additionally suggest that cumulative effects on bats are less likely, at least for the sort of turbine size range considered here.

 Acknowledgements

 We are extremely grateful to all site- and turbine owners who kindly allowed us access to their property for the survey work; this study would have been impossible without their help.
 Kathryn Hamilton made substantial contributions to the data collection in 2013, and Sofia Motta Pralon assisted with GIS data entry - thank you both.
 Many thanks to Cerian Tatchley, Paul Lintott, Nils Bunnefeld, Chris Pendlebury and Claudia Garratt for useful discussions.
-This study was funded by a University of Stirling Impact Fellowship to JM.
+This study was funded by a University of Stirling Impact Fellowship to JM and a grant from the People’s Trust for Endangered Species.

 Data archiving